CC BY-NC-ND 4.0 · Indian J Radiol Imaging 2024; 34(04): 646-652

 Materials and Methods

 This prospective observational cohort study was conducted at a tertiary care center from January 2020 to July 2021.
-The institutional ethics board approved the study (NK/6086/MCH/109).
+The institutional ethics board approved the study (approval no.: NK/6086/MCH/109).
 As per the inclusion criteria, all patients of neonatal cholestasis with suspicion of BA who underwent standard preoperative investigation protocol, including biochemical liver function tests (LFT), USG, hepatobiliary iminodiacetic acid (HIDA) scan, and SWE, were included.
 The children who had not undergone KPE due to advanced stage of cirrhosis lost to follow-up had not survived 3 months postoperatively, and had syndromic BA were excluded from the study.
 Once investigated, an intraoperative cholangiogram (IOC) was done to confirm the diagnosis.
 All diagnosed patients were treated by standard extended KPE.
 A liver wedge biopsy was taken during KPE and examined for various histopathological parameters as adopted previously.[10]
 The study design and workflow are illustrated in [Fig. 1].

 Zoom Image